In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 from the Crown.

-served as missionary for the Episcopal Church in the Diocese of
+served as missionary for the Episcopal Church at West Berkeley in the Diocese of

 California.
 Maxwell’s older brother, the Revd Abraham Ben-Oliel,